Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Method

-In our work, we use conditional latent diffusion model (cLDM) to encode or decode to \emph{Feature Latent space}, which operates diffusion process in the latent space $\mathcal{Z}$ of a pretrained VAE instead of pixel space $\mathcal{X}$ which is very high-dimensional.
+We train a conditional latent diffusion model (cLDM) to encode or decode to \emph{feature latent space}, which operates diffusion process in the latent space $\mathcal{Z}$ of a pretrained VAE instead of pixel space $\mathcal{X}$ which is very high-dimensional.
 The forward diffusion process progressively adds Gaussian noise to the data and a reverse diffusion iteratively denoises it, using a U-Net architecture. \citep{rombach2022high} demonstrated that this approach achieves state-of-the-art performance in tasks such as text-to-image synthesis while significantly reducing computational overhead.
 We denote $E: \mathcal{X} \rightarrow \mathcal{Z}$ as encoder and $D:\mathcal{Z}\rightarrow \mathcal{X}$ as decoder of the pretrained VAE.
-Based on image-conditioning pairs, we then learn the cLDM via
+We then learn the cLDM by minimizing the following objective